 Residential Assisted Living Facilities can find helpful resources and information on this site that will support licensing requirements as well as improve quality of care in your facility.

-There are many resources available for Residential Assisted Living Providers to ensure safe and quality care is possible.
+There are many resources available for Residential Assisted Living Facilities to ensure safe and quality care is possible.
 Review the information below to become familiar with important considerations as you open and operate your Assisted Living Facility.

 Should you want to submit an appeal related to either a core or non-core deficiency found during your annual state survey, there are forms available for the appeal process.